How to Write the Barnard College Supplemental Essays: Guide + Examples 2025/2026

 He retorted that my statement was extreme, and then gave me concrete examples of why people may need guns, such as residents of remote areas who hunt for their food, or those whose neighborhoods are so dangerous that guns make them feel secure.
 But, his most poignant argument was, "You live in a privileged, white suburb where guns are not a necessity," he said.
 "Most people don't."
 I realized I needed to think about others’ lived experiences.

 That conversation is always in the back of my mind.
 When Black Lives Matter protests erupted across the country in May of 2020, I stepped back and listened to the voices of those most impacted before reacting.
 I'm a believer in justice, but I have also learned that the world is far from black and white.
 Being an advocate for the grey areas of life has opened my eyes and expanded my capacity for empathy.
-(215 words)
+(215)

 — — —